Alex Jones shouts ‘I’m done apologising’ at Sandy Hook parents crying in court

 The right-wing extremist admitted “yes” – after he spent years claiming that the parents of the murder victims were “crisis actors” whose children never even existed.

-“For years you put a target on his back, didn’t you?” said Mr Mattei.
+“For years you put a target on his back, didn’t you?... just like you did every single parent and loved one sitting here,” said Mr Mattei.

+Mr Jones denied that this and tried to argue that he hadn’t named the family members specificially.

 When Mr Mattei told Mr Jones that “these are real people”, the Infowars host launched into an unhinged rant about “liberals” and “Iraqis” before asking if he was “in China”.